John Oliver On Sweden, Trump-Putin Moral Equivalency

 “The only way he could sound any more like Vladimir Putin, is if he said all that in a f****** $3,000 track suit,” John Oliver said.
 “Who knows why Trump is acting this way.
 Maybe he’s compromised.
 Maybe he’s an idiot.”

 The host then stated that “America and Russian are not the f****** same,” because it appears that the president “won’t stick up for this country.”
-Oliver held up the human rights track record of the United States as being less than perfect, but that it “does not compare to Russia,” and the fact that the press is still free in the United States; toward this, the show played a series of clips of the host absolutely taking Trump apart, starting with referring to him as “America’s wealthiest hemorrhoid.”
+Oliver held up the human rights track record of the United States as being less than perfect, but that it “does not compare to Russia,” and the fact that the press is still free in the United States.
+Toward this, the show played a series of clips of the host absolutely taking Trump apart, starting with referring to him as “America’s wealthiest hemorrhoid.”

 The show ended with John Oliver saying that someone needs to explain to Donald Trump the likelihood of improving relations with Vladimir Putin and Russia.
 With nobody in sight that appears up for the job, Last Week Tonight went to the trouble of rewriting the Putin pop song with new lyrics, which begin “A man like Putin may seem like he’s strong, but if you think that, know that you’re wrong.”